 The second, the sinking of H.M.S.
 Audacious which was the last King George V-class dreadnought battleship built for the Royal Navy in the early 1910s.

-Barry McGill is an Irish based deep wreck photographer and CCR instructor trainer with Indepth Technical from Ireland.
-His main area of focus is exploration of deep water shipwreck around the Irish coastline and he has been fortunate enough to discover and explore the main significant virgin shipwrecks.
+Barry McGill is a deep wreck photographer and CCR instructor trainer with Indepth Technical from Ireland.
+His main area of focus is exploration of deep-water shipwrecks around the Irish coastline, and he has been fortunate enough to discover and explore many significant previously undiscovered shipwrecks.

 Exploring iconic shipwrecks such as the R.M.S.
 Justicia, H.M.S.
-Audacious and RMS Lusitania left a significate impression on Barry, which helped develop his desire to discover and explore shipwrecks.
-Barry has organised and led many deep wreck expeditions exploring the deep wrecks off the North coast of Ireland, which included the SS Empress of Britain in 162m and SS Transylvania in 130m.
-Barry has also been part the teams that first discovered and explored the wrecks of HMS Curacao in 125 m, White Star Liner Carinthia in 116m and HMS Hurst Castle in 85m and World War 1 German U-boats UB 124 and U45 in 65 m.
+Audacious and R.M.S.
+Lusitania has left a significant impression on Barry, which helped develop his desire to discover and explore shipwrecks.
+Barry has organised and led many deep wreck expeditions exploring the deep wrecks off the North coast of Ireland, which included the S.S.
+Empress of Britain in 162m and S.S.
+Transylvania in 130m.
+Barry has also been part the teams that first discovered and explored the wrecks of HMS Curacoa in 125m, White Star Liner Carinthia in 116m, HMS Hurst Castle in 85m and World War 1 German U-boats UB 124 and U45 in 65 m.

 Barry aims to share his passion for shipwreck exploration by capturing and sharing his images of many previously unphotographed shipwrecks including R.M.S.
 Amazon, H.M.S.
 Viknor and H.M.S.
 D6.
-Barry has been part of a number of television documentaries, and his images have appeared in a number of books and other publications, including the New York Times.
+Barry has been part of a number of television documentaries and his images have appeared in a number of books and other publications, including the New York Times.